-Tabulations documenting which anatomic cancer sites are being treated at the cancer center or affiliated institutions and whether the center is placing these patients onto therapeutic protocols:
+Tabulations documenting which anatomic cancer sites are being treated at the cancer center and whether the center is placing these patients onto therapeutic protocols:

-Appendix 10: Number of all cancer patients treated in the cancer center in 2009.
-Provide the number of all cancer patients (inpatients, outpatients, total) treated in the cancer center in 2009.
+Appendix 10: Number of all cancer patients treated in the cancer center in 2009, 2010 and 2011, respectively.

+Provide the number of all cancer patients (inpatients, outpatients, total) treated in the cancer center in 2009, 2010 and 2011, respectively.
 Reflect the number of patients coming to the cancer center, not the number of visits.
-Do not include any patient more than once unless they have been treated for two malignancies in 2009.
+Do not include any patient more than once unless they have been treated for two malignancies in one year.
 All patients should be counted regardless of whether they have a newly diagnosed cancer or have recurrent disease and were referred to the cancer center for further evaluation and primary or secondary treatment.
 This category excludes consults (e.g., for service or second opinions), diagnoses at autopsy, and former patients admitted for rehabilitation purposes or treatment of some other conditions.
 It also excludes patient follow up activities after treatment is completed.
+Please provide separate forms for each year.

-- Appendix 11: (A) Number of cancer patients newly diagnosed in 2009.
+Appendix 11: (A) Number of cancer patients newly diagnosed in 2009, 2010 and 2011, respectively.

-Provide the number of patients newly diagnosed in the cancer center or elsewhere in 2009 and whose treatment started in the cancer center in 2009 (inpatients, outpatients, total).
+Provide the number of patients newly diagnosed in the cancer center or elsewhere in 2009, 2010 and 2011 and whose treatment started in the cancer center in the respective year (inpatients, outpatients, total).
 Reflect the number of patients coming to the cancer center, not the number of visits.
-Do not include any patient more than once unless they had two malignancies diagnosed in 2009.
-Do not include patients with recurrent disease. - (B) Number of (A)-patients enrolled in clinical trials in 2009.
-Provide the number of (A)-patients by anatomic site that were newly enrolled in therapeutic trials in 2009 (Phase I-trials and Phase II- and III-trials with therapeutic intent using drugs, radiation, surgery, other biological agents, or behavioral or other interventions).
+Do not include any patient more than once unless they had two malignancies diagnosed in one year.
+Do not include patients with recurrent disease.
+Please provide separate forms for each year.

+(B) Number of (A)-patients enrolled in clinical trials in 2009, 2010 and 2011, respectively.

+Provide the number of (A)-patients by anatomic site that were newly enrolled in therapeutic trials in 2009, 2010 and 2011, respectively (Phase I-trials and Phase II- and III-trials with therapeutic intent using drugs, radiation, surgery, other biological agents, or behavioral or other interventions).
 A patient may appear more than once if he/she was on more than one therapeutic protocol.
 See explanations in 6.12 to determine whether a study is an investigator initiated trial or an industry initiated trial.
+Please provide separate forms for each year.